-For more information about self-managed fund structures and rules, visit our website at www.ato.gov.au/super or phone the Superannuation Infoline on 13 10 20.
+For more information about self managed fund structures and rules, visit our website at www.ato.gov.au/super or phone the Superannuation Infoline (see the inside back cover).

 If you have printed Y for yes at J, include member contribution reporting at the end of this fund return.
-For more information on how to complete item 7, see the Member contribution statement (MCS) instruction guide, available on our website.
+For more information on how to complete item 7, see How to complete the superannuation member contribution statement (MCS) (NAT 2063-06.2007).

-A superannuation provider can elect to print ${\bf N}$ for no at item ${\bf 7}$ and lodge an electronic or paper MCS separately.
+A superannuation provider can elect to print N for no at item 7 and lodge an electronic or paper MCS separately.